Home / Oahu Waterfalls / Likeke Falls

 It really depends on how much time you have, how strenuous of a hike you're in the mood for, and how much scenery you want to pack in!

 With the water constantly collecting in the high Ko’olau mountain range, you find beautiful waterfalls scattered throughout, including Likeke Falls.

 As I mentioned above, there are two ways to get to Likeke Falls.
 You could hike down from the Pali Lookout for over an hour, or take a quick 10 to 15 minute hike up from the Ko’olau Golf Course parking lot.

-Hiking down from the Pali Lookout requires traveling along the old Pali road below the lookout, cutting through some thick brush, under the freeway, onto Auloa Road, connecting onto the Likeke trail, and travel down the hill to the waterfall.
+Hiking down from the Pali Lookout requires traveling along the Old Pali Highway below the lookout, cutting through some thick brush, under the freeway, onto Auloa Road, and then connecting onto the Likeke Trail.
+Follow the trail down the hill to the waterfall.

 I prefer to keep this hike simple and start from the Ko’olau Golf Course parking lot.
 Park away from the club house and closer to the mountain side right as you enter the parking lot.

 Be ready to pay $10 for parking as the First Presbyterian Church of Honolulu has started charging a fee to park in their parking lot.